 Once you identify the factors that drive your will to cheat, it becomes easier to avoid the practice altogether.
 Here are several tips that can help you avoid cheating on the ketogenic diet.

 Two factors that inspire many people to cheat on their diets are impulse and opportunity.
 When hunger strikes and you find yourself without keto-approved foods, it’s very easy to grab the nearest thing.
-Luckily, the solution is a simple one.
-By throwing a few keto-friendly energy bars in your desk or bag, you can stay on track while you’re on-the-go.
+Luckily, the solution is a simple.
+Have a few keto-friendly energy bars or other snacks in your desk or bag, so you can stay on track while you’re on-the-go.

-Many keto veterans also suggest keto meal prep (here are some handy recipes) so that you have ready-to-eat meals when you need them.
+Many keto veterans also suggest keto meal prep so that you have ready-to-eat meals when you need them.
 By making large amounts and pre-portioning food into meals for the week, you save time, money, and avoid the temptations that will cut ketosis short.

 Modern food culture often uses food as a means of rewarding yourself.
 A “pick-me-up” usually consists of a sugary coffee drink or baked good.
 The keto diet can help you break this bad eating behavior.

 One of the easiest ways to rid yourself of this habit is to use a reward system that isn’t based on food.
-Treat yourself to a day at the spa or a new haircut to reward behavior.
+Treat yourself to a day at the spa or another enjoyable experience.
 Get those new shoes that you like or take yourself to the movies.
 When you break free from food as a reward, you remove many forms of temptation that are hard to resist otherwise.